tymyrddin/purple/source/docs/social-engineering/phishing-programme.md

-# Building a phishing programme that actually works
+# Building a phishing programme

 The redesign of a phishing simulation programme follows the Satir arc described elsewhere in these foundations.
 This page covers what each phase looks like in practice, and what a programme built on genuine attacker